HolloFox/DWNO.Mods/My Roadmap.md

 		- Death Sync all Partners
 		- Digivolve Sync all Partners
   			- All digimon need to be able to digivolve
-  		- Auto Consumes Food/Toilet as needed
+		- Bond is shared between all partners
 	- Battle
-		- XP Boost due to World Time
+		- XP Boost due to World Time and scaled enemies
+  			- XP rate is increased by *(1 + (rate)*(gen-1))
 		- Loot pool updated for multiple players
 	 	- Enemies Scaled up slightly for more players
+   		- OP player/partner specific
 	- World
 		- Time can't be paused EXCEPT for battles
   		- One Hit Resource
 		- Instant Fishing
+  		- Shared Collectibles Progress (e.g. Cards, Digimon Info,